topcoder-platform/platform-ui/src-ts/tools/dev-center/dev-center-pages/community-app/getting-started/GettingStartedGuide.md

 With the dependencies now successfully installed, we can build the code.
 You can do this whenever you want to rebuild the app as you make changes to it.

-* `npm run clean` This command cleans up any previous builds:
+* `npm run clean` - This command cleans up any previous builds
-* `source env.sh` This command sets the environmental variables:
+* `source env.sh` - This command sets the environmental variables - **IMPORTANT**: before executing this command, ask admin for the env.sh file, then paste it into root folder of community-app
-* `npm run build`  This command builds the app
+* `npm run build` - This command builds the app
-* `npm run start` This command will start the web server
+* `npm run start` - This command will start the web server

 ```terminal
         ModuleConcatenation bailout: Module is not an ECMAScript module